cfw-guide/ios.cfw.guide/_pages/en_US/installing-phoenix.md

 {% include toc title="Table of Contents" %}

-The Phœnix jailbreak tool is capable of jailbreaking every 32bit iOS device on firmware version 9.3.5.
+The Phœnix jailbreak tool is capable of jailbreaking 32bit iOS devices on firmware version 9.3.5.

 Note that the Phœnix jailbreak is not “persistent” (meaning it does not remain installed after a reboot).
 You will need to re-run the exploit after every reboot.
 You will be instructed on how to do this.